Volunteers in Mission

 The richness of the Spiritual benefits brought about by participation in VIM has been discussed for over three decades.
 They are born of passion, devotion, and fellowship; of adults bonding with teens and parents strengthening bonds with their own children.
 Taken together, they have brought new members to our church and held others here.
 They are the Good Work that helps to create "community," a community which reaches from Central Maine to Central New Jersey.

-The FPC VIM team consists of
+The 2018 FPC VIM team consisted of

 The cost of the trip is offset by donations in the form of "stock sales," fundraising breakfasts, and fees for individual members to participate.